robertue1/Classification/README.md

 ## Abstract

 For this project, the main goal is to create a classification algorithm, capable of determining which clients of a financial institution are likely to close their account.
 With this information, the bank, could offer those clients a reduction on their monthly fees, or some others benefits to incentive them to keep them as users.
-To reach the goal, historic data [*from the bank*](https://www.kaggle.com/kmalit/bank-customer-churn-prediction/data) is used, in order to develop a baseline predicting model.
+To reach the goal, historic data [*from the bank*](https://www.kaggle.com/kmalit/bank-customer-churn-prediction/data) is used, in order to develop a baseline prediction model.
 From there, I evaluated more complex models and solutions tailored to deal with the imbalanced present in the data.
 The end result will be an interpretable model and a *black box* model, capable of providing better results.

 ## Design